derecost/LOGAN/README.md

 # Installation

-In order to use LOGAN, you can install it directly in R or access the [Shiny app](https://loganpackage.shinyapps.io/shiny/) on your browser.
+In order to use LOGAN, you can install it directly in R. An illustration of the analyses can be found on the [Shiny app](https://loganpackage.shinyapps.io/shiny/) on your browser.

 ## Official release